akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Flirting With Models/S5E12, Kevin Cole.md

 - "Campbell's flagship program is offered as a managed account; it's offered in a pooled vehicle structure as well as within a mutual fund"
 - A lot of the managed futures firms were expanding into researching different types of signals during 2010s.
 Where did a lot of those firms that didn't do so well go wrong?
 	- "they weren't experienced in looking into those new areas"
 	- "The first place to look would be all the research that was coming out of the time on alt-risk-premia.
-They may have been looking at standard carry or standard value type factors, and some of those got pretty commoditized because there's a lot of money chasing them.
+They may have been looking at standard carry or standard value type factors, and some of those got pretty commoditised because there's a lot of money chasing them.
 I think if you were just looking in those well-defined areas, that might not have been the most fruitful"

-- "There is an inherent tension in that the ideas that have the most robust empirical support probably are also at the most risk of being commoditized, and perhaps the concepts that have the greatest opportunities are those that can't be validated across long backtests and across broad set of markets".
+- "There is an inherent tension in that the ideas that have the most robust empirical support probably are also at the most risk of being commoditised, and perhaps the concepts that have the greatest opportunities are those that can't be validated across long backtests and across broad set of markets".
 	- "might be an emerging phenomenon", etc.
 	- "these models don't represent a major allocation of portfolios today"